scala/docs.scala-lang/_overviews/core/architecture-of-scala-213-collections.md

 strictly necessary to define this companion object, as class `PrefixMap` can stand well on its own.
 The main purpose of object `PrefixMap` is to define some convenience factory methods.
-It also defines an implicit `Factory` for a better interoperability with other collections.
+It also defines an implicit conversion to `Factory` for a better interoperability with other collections.
+This conversion is triggered when one writes, for instance, `List("foo" -> 3).to(PrefixMap)`.
+The `to` operation takes a `Factory` as parameter but the `PrefixMap` companion object does not extend `Factory` (and it can not because a `Factory` fixes the type of collection elements, whereas `PrefixMap` has a polymorphic type of values).

 The two convenience methods are `empty` and `apply`.
 The same methods are present for all other collections in Scala's collection framework so